 Developers Wanted:

-SCons is actively looking for contributors.
-You can contribute to the code of SCons itself, the documentation, the examples/ cookbook, and more.
-If you're interested, we'd love to hear from you at scons-dev@scons.org.
+SCons welcomes contributors.
+You can contribute to the code of SCons itself, the documentation, the examples/ cookbook, by commention in public forums and on GitHub, and more.
+If you're interested, we'd love to hear from you at scons-users or on the Discord channel

 What it takes to contribute to SCons:

-There is a complete and evolving set of Developer's Guidelines that go into reasonable detail about how we're guaranteeing that SCons continues to be an exceptionally stable and reliable tool for building software.
+The Developer's Guidelines go into reasonable detail about how the project evolves while remaining an exceptionally stable and reliable tool for building software.
 Here are two key points:

 • We write a lot of automated tests to test thoroughly test SCons.
 Lines of test code currently outnumber lines of code in SCons itself by about 3:1.